dali-lab/pine-beetle-frontend/README.md

 - Visit https://pine-beetle-prediction.surge.sh/ to see project

 ## Project Status
-As of March 6th, 2019, Project Pine Beetle will not be under active development.
-It is intended to be under active development again starting in Fall 2019.
+As of November 19th, 2019, Project Pine Beetle will not be under active development.
+It is intended to be under active development again starting in Winter 2020.

 ### Implemented: Fall, 2018
 - Database in MongoDB developed